-The Back from the Brink project is supported by the Hills and Fleurieu Landscape Board through funding from the Australian Government and the Landscape Levy.
+The Back from the Brink project is supported by the Hills and Fleurieu Landscape Board through funding from the Australian Government's National Landcare Program and the Landscape Levy.

 It aims to reduce the risk of extinction for 39 Matters of National Environmental Significance (MNES) within the Adelaide and Mount Lofty Ranges Management Unit.
 This will be achieved by:

 - Planning and delivering specific actions for 39 MNES across more than 50 sites, working with landholders, partners, key stakeholders and contractors.

 - Targeting community engagement through the delivery of awareness raising events, volunteer engagement and training, and through collaboration with Traditional Owners.